-Samples were taken from the Colorado River at Lake Havasu, Wittset Intake Pumping Plant.
-State MCL is 45ppm as nitrate, which equals 10ppm as Nitrogen Lake Havasu had a Perchlorate level of 1ppb based on Metropolitan's reporting level of 0.1ppb, which is below the state DLR of 4ppb.
+1 Samples were taken from the Colorado River at Lake Havasu, Wittset Intake Pumping Plant.

+2 Lake Havasu had a Perchlorate level of 1ppb based on Metropolitan's reporting level of 0.1ppb, which is below the state DLR of 4ppb.

-Data are from samples collected (triennially) during four consecutive quarters of monitoring in 2011 and reported for three years until the next samples are collected.
+3 Data is from samples collected (triennially) during four consecutive quarters of monitoring in 2011 and reported for three years until the next samples are collected.

-The gross beta particle activity MCL is 4 millirem/year annual dose equivalent to the total body or any internal organ.
+4 The gross beta particle activity MCL is 4 millirem/year annual dose equivalent to the total body or any internal organ.
 The screening level is 50 pCi/L.

-6 Chiriaco Summit Water District sampling.
+5 Chiriaco Summit Water District sampling.